AntonioND/giibiiadvance/README.md

 - Finish porting the GUI:
  - GBA I/O viewer
- - SGB viewer.
- - Export images from debugger windows.
  - Configuration window.
  - Complete main window menu.
 Accelerators (F12, CTRL+R, ...)
  - Disable main menu elements when they can't be used.
+ - Make better scroll bars in about/readme/etc windows.
+ - Palette selector for GB tile viewer.

 For 0.3.0
 ---------